Thai green fish curry is a delicious Thai curry dish consisting of cod pieces simmered in a delicious coconut curry sauce.

 Instead of rice, Thai green curry would also be delicious over a bed of rice noodles - curry is commonly served with noodles in Thailand too.

-Add Water To Help Form Paste – Making curry paste in a blender can be harder without a liquid agent - add water while making it to help form the paste.
+Add Water or stock To Help Form Paste – Making curry paste in a blender can be harder without a liquid agent - add water while making it to help form the paste.
 I added about ¼ cup.

 Kaffir Lime Leaf Stem – Be sure to destem the kaffir lime leaves - the stem has a bitter flavor that can be unpleasant.
 To destem, fold the leave in half and cut off the stem.